shreyj03/YouTube.com--Static_Clone/README.md

 # YouTube Clone

-This project is a basic clone of YouTube's interface, created while learning CSS and HTML.
+This project is a basic static clone of YouTube's interface, created while learning CSS and HTML.

 ## Features
 - Responsive layout that mimics YouTube's homepage.